autotelico/signup-form/README.md

 # signup-form
 An HTML/CSS-only sign-up form with customized styling based on field status.
+100% made on Flexbox.

 Further validations can be made with JavaScript, such as custom invalid input popup messages, form submission canceling, among other rich features.